luisivan/blog/content/posts/2021-01-20---twitterdrop.md

 Meet the *tweetdrop*.

-Then, after fetching all the tweets using Twitter's API, a Merkle drop can be constructed and with its [corresponding Merkle distributor](https://github.com/Uniswap/merkle-distributor) for redeeming the tokens.
+Then, after fetching all the tweets using Twitter's API, a Merkle tree can be constructed and with its [corresponding Merkle distributor](https://github.com/Uniswap/merkle-distributor) for redeeming the tokens.
 And that's it.

 ## The caveat